 Furthermore, since my courses are constantly being updated, those slides would quickly become out of date, adding additional work.

-If I were to custom export slides for you (watermarked to prevent piracy), I would charge you at my hourly consulting rate.
+If I were to custom export slides for you (watermarked to prevent plagiarism and other illegitimate use-cases), I would charge you at my hourly consulting rate.

 However, I am sure neither you nor I would be satisfied with that resolution.